estuaryoss/estuary-agent-java/README.md

 ## Eureka client registration
 Set the following env vars:
 -   APP_IP -> the ip which this service binds to
 -   PORT  -> the port which this service binds to

 ## Fluentd logging
--  FLUENTD_IP_PORT  -> the fluentd ip:port.
+-   FLUENTD_IP_PORT  -> This env var sets the fluentd ip:port connection.
 Example: localhost:24224

 ## Token Authentication
--  HTTP_AUTH_TOKEN -> the auth token for the service.
+-   HTTP_AUTH_TOKEN -> This env var sets the auth token for the service.
 Will be matched with the header 'Token'

+## Command timeout
+-   COMMAND_TIMEOUT -> This env var sets the command timeout for the system commands.
+Default is **1200** seconds.

 ## More information
 This service acts with small differences as the original [python implementation](https://github.com/dinuta/estuary-testrunner).